-As identified by the AI and the above analysis, Orange County experiences the following local contributing factors to fair housing:
+As identified by the Orange County AI and the above analysis, Orange County experiences the following local contributing factors to fair housing:

-- Cost burden and severe cost burden and overcrowding are issues for all income categories of the Unincorporated populations and across all racial and ethnic groups.
+- Cost burden and severe cost burden and overcrowding are issues for all income categories of the populations in the Unincorporated areas and across all racial and ethnic groups.
 The Hispanic and Black communities facing more acute housing problems (including affordability) than other racial and ethnic communities.

-Based on the data, affordability is a serious issue for Unincorporated residents as with all residents in the State.
-Contributing factors may include the relative lack of multifamily housing units, the increased population (though the population of Unincorporated areas has decreased as areas of the unincorporated County have been annexed) and the lack of significant numbers of new affordable housing units being built. - While 7.8% of unincorporated residents have disabilities, the units available to disabled persons currently and funded by the County and other sources, likely address the needs of the smaller disabled population in the unincorporated areas and thus, this need is lower priority than the need for affordable, elderly, and multifamily housing (which could address affordability and overcrowding. - There are five racially or ethnically concentrated census tracts (RECAPS) within Orange County as identified by HUD.
-These areas, however, are not in the unincorporated area over which the County of Orange has land use jurisdiction.
+Based on the data, affordability is a serious issue for residents in Unincorporated areas as with all residents in the State.
+Contributing factors may include the relative lack of multifamily housing units, the increased population (though the population of Unincorporated areas has decreased as areas of the Unincorporated County have been annexed) and the lack of significant numbers of new affordable housing units being built. - While 7.8% of unincorporated residents have disabilities, the units available to disabled persons currently and funded by the County and other sources, likely address the needs of the smaller disabled population in the Unincorporated areas and thus, this need is lower priority than the need for affordable, elderly, and multifamily housing (which could address affordability and overcrowding. - There are five racially or ethnically concentrated census tracts (RECAPS) within Orange County as identified by HUD.
+These areas, however, are not in the Unincorporated areas over which the County of Orange has land use jurisdiction.
 These identified census tracts have at least 50% non-white populations with a poverty rate that exceeds 40% and/or is three or more times the average tract poverty rate for the metropolitan area. - The UC Davis Regional Opportunity Index shows that the majority of residents within Orange County have moderate to high levels of access to opportunity, with some areas of low access.
 Additionally, analysis of the TCAC/HCD Opportunity Area Maps show that a large number of census tracts in northern Orange County have a "low resource" designation, meaning there is low access to essential resources for existing residents in those census tracts. - The County is committed to making diligent efforts to engage underrepresented and disadvantaged communities in studying displacement.
-The AI also identifies the following cross-jurisdictional fair housing goals to mitigate the existing fair housing issues in the community: - o Increase the supply of fair housing in high opportunity areas.
+The AI also identifies the following cross-jurisdictional fair housing goals to mitigate the existing fair housing issues in the community: